newville/wxmplot/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-The current version of wxmplot is |release|, released in May, 2021.
+The current version of wxmplot is |release|, released in March, 2022.

 The wxmplot package requires Python3.6 or higher, wxPython 4.0.3 or higher,
 matplotlib 3.0 or higher, and numpy 1.12 or higher.
 All of